-The legalization of marijuana in New York has marked a transformative chapter for the state, reshaping its laws, economy, and culture.
+Marijuana legalization in New York has marked a transformative chapter for the state, reshaping its laws, economy, and culture.
 With the passing of the Marijuana Regulation and Taxation Act (MRTA) in March 2021, New York joined a growing number of states embracing cannabis reform.
+New York became the 15th state to legalize recreational cannabis, following states like California, Colorado, and neighboring New Jersey.
 This groundbreaking legislation legalized the recreational use of marijuana for adults aged 21 and older, creating new opportunities and challenges for the state.

 Key Aspects of Marijuana Legalization in New York